A guide to yoga

 No specific qualifications are required to teach yoga in the UK.
 However, it's generally accepted that teachers need to be insured.
 Some teachers may have a teaching certificate and accreditation from a yoga association.

-Can I use a book or yoga DVD instead of going to a class?
+Can I use a book or yoga videos instead of going to a class?

 It's better to start with a class to learn the poses and breathing techniques correctly.
-With a DVD, there will be nobody to correct your mistakes, which may lead to injury over time.
+With a video, there will be nobody to correct your mistakes, which may lead to injury over time.

-With some experience of being in a class, a DVD can then be helpful for keeping up practice.
+With some experience of being in a class, a video can then be helpful for keeping up practice.